duletils/PRAs-animated/README.md

 ```

 ### Windows
-The process is the same as in Linux.
-In my testing, I used the __git__ cmd with bash, and didn't test PowerShell.
+The process is the same as in Linux, except it didn't require __venv__ in my testing.
+I used the __git__ cmd with bash, and didn't test PowerShell.

 ```
 cd PRAs-animated
-python -m venv .
 pip install manim
 ```